rahulgopinath/rahulgopinath.github.io/_posts/2014-07-11-static-analysis-tools-for-ruby-for-puppet-codebase.markdown

 ---
 The main idea was investigate static analysis tools for ruby, keeping in mind the following concerns.

-* It should be more useful than being just a linter
+* It should be more useful than being just a Linter
 * The idea is to incorporate it to the CI, and invoke it before a commit.
 * It should be configurable and extensible (And not be too opinionated)